aaravkohli1/BitExact/docs/design.md

 In a single fused pass:

 - Each thread block handles one batch element
-- The mean and variance are brodcast from the reduction stage
+- The mean and variance are broadcast from the reduction stage
 - A precomputed inverse standard deviation deterministically scales inputs

 **Vectorized Memory Access**